marti-mcfly/nn-verification-assessment/README.md

 After installing the tools, you can use them to verify the networks in ```networks``` on the instances found in ```mnist_test.csv``` and ```cifar10_test.csv```.
 Note that we used a time budget of 3 600 seconds and set the number of CPU cores to 1 when running a verifier.

 ### DNNV
 DNNV takes as inputs the network file and a property specification.
-These specifications can be found in ```dnnv-properties```.
+These specifications can be found in ```dnnv_properties```.
 For example, employing Verinet through DNNV to verify mnist-net.onnx network on the first MNIST image with epsilon=0.004 can be done via the following command:

 ```dnnv --network N /your/path/to/networks/mnist/mnist-net.onnx /your/path/to/dnnv-properties/0004/mnist/property0.py --verinet```